glenn-dev/ialfie-api/README.md

 ```

-## Contributing
+## :octocat: Contributing

-:octocat: Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+:seedling: Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-:construction: This is an open source project that still in development phase :baby:.
+:warning: This is an open source project that still in development phase :baby:.
 Check [development branch](https://github.com/glenn-dev/ialfie-api/tree/development) for latest features.

 :wrench: For major changes, please open an [issue](https://guides.github.com/features/issues/) first to discuss what you would like to change.
 Feel free to contribute any suggestion as well.